dominic-jones/ssss/README.md

   * This is due to domain calling into ui layer with uow still open
     * Does this mean the SideEffect fires before the concern wraps up?
   * When does the stack end?
-* Events need to become Qi4j Values
+* Events need to become Qi4j Values for visibility reasons
 * Consider bootstrap through an AppStart event

 Thoughts